rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 ![Usability Tactics](https://rmnobarradev.blob.core.windows.net/rmnobarradev/usability_tactics.png)

-Maintain a Task Model: Understand the tasks users want to perform with the system.
+**Maintain a Task Model**: Understand the tasks users want to perform with the system.

-Maintain a User Model: Create personas and use cases to represent different types of users and their needs.
+**Maintain a User Model**: Create personas and use cases to represent different types of users and their needs.

-Maintain a System Model: Ensure that the user interface accurately represents the user's mental model of the system.
+**Maintain a System Model**: Ensure that the user interface accurately represents the user's mental model of the system.

-Provide Clear and Concise Feedback: Keep users informed about the system's status and the progress of their tasks.
+**Provide Clear and Concise Feedback**: Keep users informed about the system's status and the progress of their tasks.

-Prevent Errors: Eliminate or minimize the possibility of user errors through intuitive design and input validation.
+**Prevent Errors**: Eliminate or minimize the possibility of user errors through intuitive design and input validation.

-Provide Help and Documentation: Offer users easy access to useful information about the system, such as tutorials and FAQs.
+**Provide Help and Documentation**: Offer users easy access to useful information about the system, such as tutorials and FAQs.

 ## Usability Patterns

-MVC (Model-View-Controller): Separates business logic from the user interface, making the system easier to modify and test.
+**MVC (Model-View-Controller)**: Separates business logic from the user interface, making the system easier to modify and test.

-Observer Pattern: Allows objects to notify other objects about state changes, facilitating real-time updates to the user interface.
+**Observer Pattern**: Allows objects to notify other objects about state changes, facilitating real-time updates to the user interface.

-Memento Pattern: Allows saving and restoring the previous state of an object, useful for implementing functionalities like "undo" and "redo."
+**Memento Pattern**: Allows saving and restoring the previous state of an object, useful for implementing functionalities like "undo" and "redo."

 ## Practical Examples of Technologies and Tools for Usability

-Front-End Frameworks (React, Angular, Vue.js): Facilitate building interactive and responsive user interfaces, implementing the MVC pattern.
+**Front-End Frameworks (React, Angular, Vue.js)**: Facilitate building interactive and responsive user interfaces, implementing the MVC pattern.

-Prototyping Tools (Figma, Adobe XD): Allow the creation of interactive prototypes to test the usability of the user interface before development.
+**Prototyping Tools (Figma, Adobe XD)**: Allow the creation of interactive prototypes to test the usability of the user interface before development.

-State Management Libraries (Redux, MobX): Assist in implementing the Observer Pattern, making it easier to update the user interface in response to changes in application state.
+**State Management Libraries (Redux, MobX)**: Assist in implementing the Observer Pattern, making it easier to update the user interface in response to changes in application state.

 ## Conclusions